Is Single-View Mesh Reconstruction Ready for Robotics?: 3D Reconstruction - A Brief Taxonomy

-Recent open-vocabulary single-view reconstruction methods have been proposed for robotics applications, but the focus has been very limited.
-Existing works face several limitations, such as having to learn dynamics models, not reconstructing exact digital twins, or only considering the reconstructed scene as a static entity without simulation.
+\textbf{Single-View.} Recent category-agnostic single-view reconstruction methods have been proposed for robotic manipulation, but the focus has been very limited.
+Existing works face several limitations, such as having to \textit{learn} dynamics models, not reconstructing exact digital twins, or only considering the reconstructed scene as a static entity without simulation.

-\cite{mu_robotwin_2024} propose generating digital twins from single image observations for robotic learning.
+\cite{mu_robotwin_2024} propose generating digital twins from single image observations for robotic manipulation.
 However, they do not produce exact digital twins but instead insert a language and 2D image generation model into their pipeline.
 These are then used for generating diverse sets of objects similar to the observed objects, which are assembled into domain-randomised environments for use in downstream tasks.
-In addition to not producing exact digital twins, their method relies on a commercial reconstruction model, is only evaluated on very simple tabletop scenes without occlusion, and does not explicitly address object collisions resulting from reconstruction. \cite{agarwal_scenecomplete_2024} pose the question whether single-view object-centric 3D reconstruction of entire scenes can be used in robotics.
+In addition to not producing exact digital twins, their method relies on a commercial reconstruction model, is only evaluated on very simple tabletop scenes without occlusion, and does not explicitly address object collisions resulting from reconstruction. \cite{agarwal_scenecomplete_2024} pose the question whether single-view object-centric 3D reconstruction of entire scenes can be used in robotic manipulation.
 They show that using only pre-trained models, one can produce digital twins that afford computing parallel grasp poses that transfer to the real-world scene.
 However, they do not perform any form of simulation on the reconstructed scene. \cite{yao_cast_2025} propose generating digital twins of entire scenes from single-view observation while also addressing physical constraints such as object collision and stability.
 Their process relies on GPT-4v \cite{openai_gpt-4_2024} to produce accurate scene graphs that are used in their gradient-based physics optimisation.
 While stating that their approach enables Real2Sim transfer for robotics, the authors do not provide any experimental evaluation for this claim.
 Similarly, \cite{katara_gen2sim_2024} mention their generative approach for domain randomisation could be used for creating digital twin environments for robotics but no further details or experimental evaluations are provided.

 Different from the above mesh reconstruction approaches, \cite{lu_manigaussian_2025} produce 3D Gaussians while only requiring a single input view.
 However, as existing robotics simulators do not support 3D Gaussians, the authors propose to learn a neural dynamics model instead.